godotengine/godot-docs/classes/class_regex.rst

 - :ref:`String<class_String>` **sub** **(** :ref:`String<class_String>` subject, :ref:`String<class_String>` replacement, :ref:`bool<class_bool>` all=false, :ref:`int<class_int>` offset=0, :ref:`int<class_int>` end=-1 **)** |const|

 Searches the text for the compiled pattern and replaces it with the specified string.
 Escapes and backreferences such as ``$1`` and ``$name`` are expanded and resolved.
 By default, only the first instance is replaced, but it can be changed for all instances (global replacement).

-The region to search within can be specified without modifying where the start and end anchor would be.
+The region to search within can be specified with ``offset`` and ``end``.
+This is useful when searching for another match in the same ``subject`` by calling this method again after a previous success.
+Setting these parameters differs from passing over a shortened string.
+For example, the start anchor ``^`` is not affected by ``offset``, and the character before ``offset`` will be checked for the word boundary ``\b``.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`